What is psoriasis?

 - Regulating the Chong & Ren vessels, balancing the Qi and blood as well as the body’s Yin and Yang

-In our clinic, Dr. Jim Xing has successfully treated many patients with psoriasis.
+In our clinic, Dr. Jim Xing has assisted many patients with psoriasis.
 Chinese herbal medicine is his first treatment of choice but quite commonly he will also recommend acupuncture once a week.
 In all cases, he gives patients advice regarding their lifestyle, diet and supplement intake.
-Many patients have tried different types of ointment or medication without success and followed his treatment with satisfactory results.